-4. RAPID RESPONSE TO NEW INFESTATIONS

-Recommendation: The committee recommends the Commission follow guidance resulting from the rapid response plan.
+4. RAPID RESPONSE TO NEW INFESTATIONS - Approved as presented Recommendation: The committee recommends the Commission follow guidance resulting from the rapid response plan.
+Current Activity by Others: MDNR works with local entities to implement rapid responses

-5. INVENTORIES AND STUDIES
+5. INVENTORIES AND STUDIES - Approved as presented